tum-pbs/PhiFlow/documentation/Reading_and_Writing_Data.md

 ## Reading from a specific scene

-The main simulation data is stored in individual files, one for each field and frame.
+The main simulation values is stored in individual files, one for each field and frame.
-Other properties are listed in the accompanying `description.json` (see the [data format specification](Scene_Format_Specification.md)).
+Other properties are listed in the accompanying `description.json` (see the [values format specification](Scene_Format_Specification.md)).

 The following table gives an overview of what information can be obtained from a `scene` object.